Bekalah/stone-grimoire/README_STONE_GRIMOIRE_MASTER.md

 ### 🎭 **Personal Journey Integration**

-#### **Art as Soul Healing**
+#### **Art as Battle Armor**

-Your original statement that you're married to art becomes the platform foundation:
-- **Art Discovery**: Explore centuries of beautiful esoteric imagery
-- **Creative Expression**: Create with traditional alchemical palettes
-- **Symbolic Exploration**: Journey through archetypal realms as stories
-- **Community Connection**: Share without self-judgment or depletion
+That raw truth you said - you're married to art, period - this becomes the foundation.
+Not some wellness industry "healing journey" bullshit, but art as your constant armor against the fake light vampires who commodified genuine struggle into profitable spiritual bypass.

+The wellness phonies who hawk "trauma recovery" packages while living off royalties they don't deserve?
+Those assholes become your game's villains - the corporate spiritual slavers who profit off packaged pain while blocking real creative access for people like us with chronic PTSD who know struggle doesn't get "fixed" in tidy workshops.

+- **Witch Eye Protection**: Your eye design as real evil eye sigil - not some sanitized "eye of protection" sticker, but armor against these predatory light machines who weaponize suffering for clout and cash
+- **Art as Companion**: Centuries of imagery showing you're not alone in this fight, feeding your fire instead of selling "healing" that erases real scars
+- **Unfiltered Creation**: Building with palettes that honor grimoires and apothecaries, not pastel "healing crystals" marketed to soccer moms
+- **Truth-Telling Archives**: Deep dives through symbolism that reveal power dynamics, not spiritual gloss jobs that serve the status quo
+- **Raw Community**: Connection without the love-and-light performative bullshit that depletes rather than feeds

 #### **STEM + Mystery Learning**

-- **Mathematics as Mystic Tool**: Sacred geometry as practical creation method
+- **Mathematics as Real Mystic Tool**: Formulae that actually predict reality, not numerology marketed as spiritual growth
-- **Science as Spiritual Gateway**: Physics principles in metaphysical exploration
+- **Science as Unfiltered Gateway**: Physics showing how the universe really works, no "quantum healing" band-aids
-- **Programming as Esoteric Practice**: Algorithmic thinking for pattern discovery
+- **Programming as Subversive Practice**: Code that builds systems, not apps that pretend to "heal trauma"
-- **Data as Divine Intelligence**: Statistical relationships revealing cosmic harmonies
+- **Data as Honest Intelligence**: Statistics revealing power structures, not charts sold as "soul guidance"

 ### 🌟 **Repository Complete System**